VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/ChangeQuoteItemQuantityCommandType.md

 # ChangeQuoteItemQuantityCommandType ==~object~==

-The `ChangeQuoteItemQuantityCommandType` is used to change the quantity of a specific item within a quote.
+This type is used to change the quantity of a specific item within a quote.

 ## Fields